Do midwifery courses develop students personally?

 Which support systems make the difference?

 Students value people-centred support.
 Accessible teaching staff, effective personal tutoring and responsive student services underpin wellbeing and progress.
 Prioritise timely, constructive feedback and predictable tutor availability.
-A named point of contact for practice learning, visible office hours, and proactive check-ins help students navigate intensive periods and sustain their development.
+A named point of contact for practice learning, visible office hours and proactive check-ins help students navigate intensive periods and sustain their development.

 How does self-directed learning build independence and resilience?

 Self-directed learning develops autonomy, critical thinking and decision-making.
-Home study, guided reading and independent inquiry encourage students to manage their pace, interrogate evidence and apply learning to practice.
+Home study, guided reading and independent inquiry encourage students to manage their pace, interrogate evidence and apply learning in practice.
 Institutions that scaffold self-directed activity with clear assessment briefs, reflective prompts and exemplars help students connect effort to outcomes and carry learning strategies into clinical settings.

 How do course structures enable or inhibit development?